Destination: Vintage Cabo

 Other popular restaurants include La Dolce, Tequila, Habaneros, La Osteria, The View, La Panga Antigua and La Gabacha.
 As you wander San Jose’s Centro Historico, take notice of what is missing.
 There are no chain restaurants found in most other popular cities.

-While Cabo San Lucas’ beaches gets most of the attention, San Jose’s beautiful turquoise waters and white sand beaches will not disappoint.
+While Cabo San Lucas’ beaches get most of the attention, San Jose’s beautiful turquoise waters and white sand beaches will not disappoint.
 Costa Azul is easily the most popular stretch of San Jose coastline and is home to one of the most popular surf spots in Los Cabos.
 Not for new surfers, Zippers lives up to its name with a fast, exciting break.
 Whether you’re refueling after a surf session or are just watching the action, don’t miss a great meal and even better view from the beachfront Zipper’s Bar and Grill.
-Zippers is also the location for the women’s Los Cabos Open of Surf.
+Zippers are also the location for the women’s Los Cabos Open of Surf.

 In addition to Costa Azul, the San Jose Estuary is a beautiful, peaceful place to walk, relax and bird watch.
-The estuary was damaged during the 2014 hurricane, but repairs to pathways are well under way.
+The estuary was damaged during the 2014 hurricane, but repairs to pathways are well underway.

 Many of San Jose del Cabo’s most popular sights are located in the city’s Centro Historico.
 Currently, the organization behind Centro Historico is working to preserve the area’s history with some exciting new initiatives.
 Learn more at sanjosedelcabo.org.

 San Jose del Cabo hosts a number of great annual events including the Festival de San Jose, Los Cabos Half Marathon, San Jose Jazz Weekend, Los Cabos Ironman, Los Cabos Open of Surf, Los Cabos International Film Festival, and Sabor a Cabo.